asrc-photonics/2025-python-for-photonics/docs/abstracts.md

 ---

-## Pratap Chandra Adak: Magnon-mediated exciton-exciton interactions in a van der Waals antiferromagnet
+## Dr. Pratap Chandra Adak: Magnon-mediated exciton-exciton interactions in a van der Waals antiferromagnet

 CrSBr is a newly discovered material that uniquely combines magnetism with semiconducting properties at the atomic scale.
 It hosts excitons—bound pairs of electrons and holes—that strongly influence its optical behavior.
 What makes CrSBr truly remarkable is that these excitons interact with the material’s magnetic state, leading to a new type of coupling between excitons and magnons—the quantum ripples of magnetism.
 In our recent experiments, we have uncovered how this exciton-magnon interaction enables an indirect interaction between excitons themselves, resulting in strong nonlinear optical effects.
 This interaction is unusual because excitons and magnons typically do not interact with each other, but in CrSBr, the magnetic environment subtly changes as excitons accumulate, shifting their energy.
 Our findings deepen our understanding of emergent quasiparticle interactions in quantum materials and point toward promising applications, such as devices that can link microwave and optical signals—useful for next-generation quantum communication.